RunestoneInteractive/httlads/_sources/TextualAnalysis/merging_data.rst

    "[{'id': 16, 'name': 'Animation'}, {'id': 35, 'name': 'Comedy'}, {'id': 10751, 'name': 'Family'}]"

-It looks like a list of dictionary literals, except that it is in double quotes like a string.
+It looks like a list of dictionary literals, except that it is in double-quotes like a string.
 Let's first figure out how we can get it to be an actual list of dictionaries.
 Then, we'll figure out what to do with it.
 Python has a nifty function called ``eval`` that allows you to evaluate a Python expression that is